- Confirmatory PCR tests following a positive lateral flow test result to be temporarily suspended

 - Anyone who develops COVID-19 symptoms should continue to take a PCR test

-From 11th January in England, people who receive positive lateral flow results for COVID-19 will be required to self-isolate immediately and won’t be required to take a confirmatory PCR test.
+From 11 January, people who receive positive lateral flow results for COVID-19 will be required to self-isolate immediately and won’t be required to take a confirmatory PCR test.
 This is a temporary measure while COVID-19 rates remain high across the UK.
 Whilst levels of COVID-19 are high, the vast majority of people with positive LFD results can be confident that they have COVID-19.

 Lateral flow tests are taken by people who do not have COVID-19 symptoms.
 Anyone who develops one of the three main COVID-19 symptoms should stay at home and self-isolate and take a PCR test.
 They must self-isolate if they get a positive test result, even if they have had a recent negative lateral flow test – these rules have not changed.